PigNotPizza/DiscordRPC/README.md

 1. Download the latest version of the release, which can be found here: https://github.com/orangemelo/DiscordRPC/releases

-2. Launch the installation file
+2. Extract DiscordRPC folder to any directory.

+> We recommend puting the DiscordRPC folder onto desktop

-3. Find and open the app
+4. Find and launch the exe file, called "DiscordRPC.exe".

-4. Your are all set up!🥳
+5. Your are all set up!🥳

 # Contribution